yasir2000/openwrt-oldwiki-md/OpenWrtDocs/About.rst

 At the moment the distribution contains more than 100 software packages.
 Furthermore the !OpenWrt community provide more add-on packages.
 For developers the project provides a build system, which may be used to create modified firmware from source.
 Porting of new software packages is simplified with the use of the SDK.
-(But you already knew that, or you else wouldn't be here)

 = OpenWrt Version History =